Agreement on the Application of Sanitary and Phytosanitary Measures: Hormone-treated beef

 Another prominent SPS case is the hormone-treated beef case.
 In 1996, the United States and Canada challenged before the WTO Dispute Settlement Body (DSB) a number of EU directives prohibiting the importation and sale of meat and meat products treated with certain growth hormones.
 The complainants alleged that the EU directives violated, among other things, several provisions of the SPS Agreement.
 The EU contended that the presence of the banned hormones in food may present a risk to consumers' health and that, as a consequence, the directives were justified under several WTO provisions authorizing the adoption of trade-restrictive measures that are necessary to protect human health.
-In 1997 and 1998, the WTO adjudicating bodies admitted USA and Canada claims and invited the EU to bring the directives into conformity with WTO law before end of May 1999.
+In 1997 and 1998, the WTO adjudicating bodies admitted USA and Canada claims and invited the EU to bring the directives into conformity with WTO law before the end of May 1999.
 EU did not comply and the DSB authorized the US and Canada to take countermeasures against the EU.
 The countermeasures took the form of increased custom duties applied by the US and Canada on certain EU products, including the notorious Roquefort cheese.
 In 2004, while the ban on hormone-treated meat was still in place, the EU initiated before the DSB new proceedings seeking the lifting of the countermeasures applied by the US and Canada.
 EU alleged that it had collected new scientific data evidencing that the banned hormones may cause harm to consumers.
 According to the EU, the new scientific data provides sufficient ground for the ban on hormones, which may no more be sanctioned by the countermeasures imposed by the US and Canada.
 As of January 2007, the proceedings initiated by the EU were still pending.